 MMO continuously evolves through communications with users and a vibrant competitive research program.
 These activities help prioritize evolution investments as technology, user expectations, and science understanding improves on an annual, NOT decadal, time scale.

 ESDS Data System and Science Products are evolved through a combination of competitive awards and sustained and strategic investments

 Competitive awards provide a constant source of innovation to improve data products, advance systems, and nurture interdisciplinary tools.
-NASA HQ's ESDS Program's Competitive Award Programs include:
+NASA Headquarter's ESDS Program's Competitive Award Programs include:

 Making Earth System Data Records for Use in Research Environments (MEaSUREs)

 Objective: To develop long-term, consistent, and calibrated data and products that are valid across multiple missions and satellite sensors.